-Separate or create a focal point in your living room, or just use it to hide that pile of stuff you’ve been meaning to go through… hey, we don’t judge 😁 😁!
+This DIY folding screen tutorial is exactly what you need if you’re looking for a classy artistic way to separate or create a focal point in your living room, or just use it to hide that pile of stuff you’ve been meaning to go through… hey, we don’t judge 😁 😁!

 I used art canvases to put this baby together…yep you heard right, canvases!
 After all, what better object to work with, since they are already framed and stretched?

-- At least four metal door hinges (six if you are wanting a four panel screen)
+- At least four metal door hinges (six for a four panel screen)

 - Small metal braces

 - A leveler